AiviaCommunity/PythonForAivia/README.md

 ![Recipe name in the Aivia console.](DRVisionFiles/Snapshots/PythonFilenameInAivia.png "Recipe Naming Example")

-We recommend (and may enfore) the following guidelines for file naming:
+We recommend (and may enforce) the following guidelines for file naming:

-* CamelCase with no spaces
+* PascalCase with no spaces
 * No versioning
 * No special characters